- Tinted Serum

-When choosing the right shade, it's best to look at the skin tone around your jawline, as this will help to better match the color of your entire face and reduce the risk of having different shades between your face and neck.
+When choosing the right shade, it's best to look at the skin around your jawline, as this will best match your entire face and reduce the risk of having different shades between your face and neck.

-We developed our tinted serums to correspond to all undertones.
+We developed our tinted serums to work for all undertones.
 You can find them indicated in the descriptions of each of our shades.

 There are several different undertones.
 To know yours, simply look at the color of your veins.